vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/implement-product-page-data-layer.md

 One last thing to track is when the user clicks the _[!UICONTROL Download the app]_ link.

-1. To do this, copy and paste this code below the add to cart code.
+1. To do this, copy and paste this code below the cart add code.
 This function is called when the user clicks the _[!UICONTROL Download the app]_ link.

 ```js
 window.onDownloadAppClick = function(event) {